 The cons: Only 4 in a box which is half of what you get with other Trader Joe’s waffles.
 Each waffle is also very tall.

-The verdict: For $1.99, this won’t go on my weekly shopping list, but it was good.
+For $1.99, this won’t go on my weekly shopping list, but it was good.
 I really enjoyed the waffle that was presented here.
 It was light as a feather.
 It came out of the toaster oven crisp.
 It would make a really great dessert waffle.
-As a breakfast waffle you’ll probably be hungry before lunch and need a snack.
+As a breakfast waffle however, you’ll probably be hungry before lunch and need a snack.
 My final thoughts are below the picture.

 The box of Trader Joe’s Belgian Waffles:

 How Trader Joe’s describes the product: